 Danish engineering newspaper Ingeniøren says the data center commitments from the tech giants brought much delight to local politicians and officials, as they promised an abundance of much-needed jobs in addition to the added bonus of being able to channel the excess heat generated from the facilities into the district heating systems.

 This was expected to deliver substantial power savings and would be easy to implement in Denmark because of the well-developed district heating system.

 However, a new study from Ingeniøren claims that this isn't the case.

-According to Ingeniøren, the rest of the heat among the five remaining data centres appears to be being sent directly into the atmosphere as waste.
+According to Ingeniøren, the rest of the heat among the five remaining data centers appears to be being sent directly into the atmosphere as waste.

 Danish District Heating Think Tank for Green Energy chief analyst Nina Detlefsen says cost-savings were obviously a far bigger concern for the hyperscalers.